WindJammer6/WindJammer6/README.md

 + 🏫 Currently an undergraduate studying at [Singapore University of Technology and Design (SUTD)](https://sutd.edu.sg/)

-+ :dart: Currently exploring the great realm of Computer Science and its various areas
++ :dart: Currently exploring the realm of Computer Science and its various areas

 <br>